Simplify extensions and integrations using SAP BTP, Kyma Runtime and SAP Integration Suite

 - Supports multiple integration patterns like Mapping, Content Modifier, Converters, Encoders/Decoders, Routers, Splitters, Join, Gather, Local Process call that simplifies the complex integration projects for your business scenarios (Refer full list of supported integration capabilities and patterns) and policies to your APIs either from SAP or non-SAP systems for your internal or external application developers/partner.
 For more details, refer the help documentation ).

-Various domains where SAP Cloud Platform Integration Suite can be best explained with following real-world business case
+Various domains where SAP Integration Suite can be best explained with following real-world business case

 Integration of systems

-Customers and partners can use the web tooling provided by SAP Cloud Platform Integration to create, configure, and monitor cloud integration content.
-For system integration, the recommended approach is to use the SAP Cloud Platform Integration Suite.
+Customers and partners can use the web tooling provided by SAP Integration to create, configure, and monitor cloud integration content.
+For system integration, the recommended approach is to use the SAP Integration Suite.

-This is an example of a real-world business case where building cloud integration using CPIS is recommended:
+This is an example of a real-world business case where building cloud integration using Integration Suite is recommended:

 Data Integration for SAP Commerce Cloud with SAP Marketing Cloud